 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Barto has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Barto has few renters and college students.
 But the biggest reason it is quieter in Barto than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Barto may be for you.

-The overall education level of Barto is somewhat higher than in the average US city of 21.84%: 27.45% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Barto who are college-educated is somewhat higher than the average US community of 21.84%: 28.88% of adults in Barto have at least a bachelor's degree.

 The people who call Barto home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Barto residents report their race to be White, followed by Asian.
-Important ancestries of people in Barto include German, Irish, Italian, Pennsylvania German, and English.
+Important ancestries of people in Barto include German, Irish, English, Italian, and Pennsylvania German.

 The most common language spoken in Barto is English.
 Other important languages spoken here include Italian and Polish.